wheelerjoshua/now_i_know/til.md

 11-23-2021: Today I learned how to apply stats module to an end-to-end data science project and how keeping the work process clearly defined can help with workflow and staying on task.

 11-29-2021: Today I learned the variety of solutions you can find in a machine learning project.
 Even working with similar datasets, there was a variety of solutions.
 I also learned I should make sure that my final report for projects reflects current information all the way through, especially in the conclusion.

+11-30-2021: Today I learned the acquire and prepare portions of regression projects have different steps than classification projects.
+I also learned of a general overview of what regression is and how it is used.